lukewarmtemp/kbisect/README.md

   # Path to base .config file on master machine (optional)
   # Can be absolute or relative to config file location
   # File will be automatically transferred to slave during initialization
-  # If not specified and use_running_config is false, kernel defaults are used
+  # If not specified, kernel defaults are used
   config_file: null

-  # Use running kernel's config as base (default: false)
-  # Uses /boot/config-$(uname -r) from slave machine
-  # If both config_file and use_running_config are set, config_file takes precedence
-  use_running_config: false

 # Kernel protection
 protection: